Immortality-IMT/freqtrade-for-stocks-and-forex/README.md

 Never tested in live mode.

-Installation is also identical to freqtrade, including generating the user_data directory.
+Installation is identical to freqtrade, including generating the user_data directory.
-Config examples are provided in config_examples folder to move to the user_data directory.
+Examples are provided in config_examples folder to move to the user_data directory.

 Notes:

 For Alpacastocks

-- You have to get paper trading API keys, regardless.
+- Get paper trading API keys, regardless.
+- Open config_examples folder and copy paste stocks_config.json and TestAlpaca.py to user dir and strategy folder
+- Run with test commands
-- In config: Use USD instead of USDT, so it is TSLA/USD and stake_currency: USD
+- Note: in config: Use USD instead of USDT, so it is TSLA/USD and stake_currency: USD
-- The custom exchange is named alpacastocks and interactivebrokers
+- The custom exchange for stocks is named alpacastocks
-- config_examples has both stocks_config.json and forex_config.json

 ```
+    "db_url": "sqlite:///tradesv3.stocks.dryrun.sqlite",
     "stake_currency": "USD",
     "fiat_display_currency": "USD",
     "exchange": {